IjzerenHein/firestorter/docs/api/InitFunctions.md

 ## makeContext()
 <p>If you need to use different firestore instances for different
-collections, or otherwise want to avoid global state, you can instead provide a &quot;context&quot; opton when creating Document and Collection instances.</p>
+collections, or otherwise want to avoid global state, you can instead provide a &quot;context&quot; option when creating Document and Collection instances.</p>
 <p>This function takes the same arguments as initFirestore and returns
 a context suitable for Document and Collection creation.</p>